-Good morning Chairman Mica, Ranking Member Rahall and Members of the Committee.
-I am Joan McDonald, Commissioner of the New York State Department of Transportation and chair of the Northeast Corridor Infrastructure and Operations Advisory Commission (Northeast Corridor Commission).
+Good morning Chairman Rockefeller, Ranking Member Thune, and Members of the Committee.
+I am Jim Redeker, Commissioner of the Connecticut Department of Transportation, representing the Northeast Corridor Infrastructure and Operations Advisory Commission (Northeast Corridor Commission).
 I am pleased to have the opportunity to discuss the activities of the Commission as we work together to address the short and long-term needs of the Corridor.

-The Northeast Corridor Commission was authorized in the Passenger Rail Improvement and Investment Act (PRIIA) in recognition of the inherent challenges of coordinating, financing, and implementing major system improvements that cross multiple jurisdictions.
+The Northeast Corridor Commission was authorized in the Passenger Rail Investment and Improvement Act (PRIIA) in recognition of the inherent challenges of coordinating, financing, and implementing major system improvements that cross multiple jurisdictions.
 The Commission is comprised of members from each of the Northeast Corridor states, Amtrak, and the U.S. Department of Transportation and includes non-voting representatives from freight railroads and states with connecting corridors.
 The expectation is that by coming together to take collective responsibility for the Northeast Corridor (NEC), these disparate stakeholders will achieve a level of success that far exceeds the potential reach of any individual organization.